README-LIST/SeyyedAmirNimaGhaebi/README.md

 <h2>How did I get to know programming?</h2>

-<p align="left">Hello, my name is Seyyed Amir Nima Ghabisi.
+<p align="left">Hello, my name is Seyyed Amir Nima Ghaebi.

 I am from the city of Zanjan.
 I was interested in electronics since I was a child.
 I wanted to learn and make more things.
 My cousin taught me about electronics and I progressed so much that I reached the programming section of Arduino boards and from there I fell in love with programming.